Veronica0206/Extension_projects/README.md

 ## Part III: Growth Mixture Model to Investigate Heterogeneity in Nonlinear Joint Development with Individual Measurement Occasions
 **Manuscript Title:** <br>
-Extending Growth Mixture Model to Assess Heterogeneity in Joint Development with Piecewise Linear Trajectories in the Framework of Individual Measurement Occasions
+Extending Growth Mixture Model to Assess Heterogeneity in Joint Development with Piecewise Linear Trajectories in the Framework of Individual Measurement Occasions (***Psychological Methods*, 2022, [Advance online publication](https://doi.org/10.1037/met0000500)**)

 **Description:** <br>
 In this part, we extended Growth Mixture Models to investigate heterogeneity in nonlinear joint development with individual measurement occasions: